influxdata/telegraf/docs/CONFIGURATION.md

 ### Modifiers

 Modifier filters remove tags and fields from a metric.
-If all fields are removed the metric is removed.
+If all fields are removed the metric is removed and as result not passed through to the following processors or any output plugin.
 Tags and fields are modified before a metric is passed to a processor, aggregator, or output plugin.
 When used with an input plugin the filter applies after the input runs.